andrealaspina/galerkin/README.md

 - `NumPostComp`: Number of components of the post-processed variable(s) (for the HDG method).

-- `DiscretizationType`: Discretization type ('CG' or 'HDG').
+- `DiscretizationType`: Discretization type (CG or HDG).

-- `TimeDerOrder`: Order of the time derivative (e.g., 1 for the heat equation and 2 for the elastodynamics equations).
+- `TimeDerOrder`: Time derivative order (e.g., 1 for the heat equation and 2 for elastic problems).

-- `Domain`: Problem domain ('Time' of 'Frequency').
+- `Domain`: Problem domain (time of frequency).

 Its main **methods** are: